security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-`Army`, `Ejército`,`Police`, `Military`,`Military Police`,`Joint Operation`
+`Army`, `Ejército`, `Police`, `Military`, `Military Police`, `Joint Operation`

 ### Guidance on use

-We use classifications to describe the basic nature of a specific organization: is it a police unit?
-Is it a military unit?
-Is it part of a joint operation? `Organization: Classification` values are useful supplements to `Organization: Parent` and `Organization: Membership` data we use to connect different units together.
+We use classifications to describe the basic nature of a specific organization and to assist investigations of potential linkages between reports of human rights abuses and the Security Force Monitor's dataset.
+As alleged perpetrators are usually identified in general terms of "soldiers" and "police" this field is important as a first step to understand potential linkages between organizations, persons and incidents. `Organization: Classification` values are useful supplements to `Organization: Parent` and `Organization: Membership` data we use to connect different units together.

 The `Organization: Classification` field will contain a mix of standard terms and country-specific terms used to describe security force branches.
+In choosing terms to include in the `Organization: Classification` field we try to include terms that are used by country experts as well as those that are commons terms.
+We also try to be economical and create as few, distinct terms as possible.

-> For example: a standard term we would apply to army units is `Army`.
+> Example: a standard term we would apply to army units is `Army`.
 The equivalent in Mexico would be `Ejécito`.
 We would capture both terms in the `Organization: Classification` field.

-When applying a classification to an organization, we try to be as specific as the source allows.

-> For example: In Mexico \(which has federal level, state level and municipal level police forces, all independent of one another\) a municipal police force in Mexico is given two classifications: `Municipal Police ; Police`.
-A state police unit is given two classifications: `State Police ; Police`.
-So when human rights reporting is specific in saying municipal police officers committed an abuse nearby where this unit is located, we tag it.
-When there is more vague reporting of just “police” committing abuses both units that have a Police classification and are located near where the abuse occurred are tagged.

-In choosing terms to include in the `Organization: Classification` field we try to include terms that are used by country experts as well as those that are commons terms.
-We also try to be economical and create as few, distinct terms as possible.
+Organizations may have more than one classification, usually this will be when an organization can have "generic" and "specific" classifications.

+> Example: Organizations which are part of the army of a country may be coded as having a classification of `Army` as well as a classification of `Military`, whereas organizations which are part of the navy of a country would have classifications of of `Navy` and `Military`.
+For both the army and navy unit their respective classifications are correct, the army and the navy are part of the military.
+Critically, this enables the Monitor or users of the Monitor's data to properly analyze allegations against "soldiers" and "members of the army" in the country.
+In the case of "soldiers" this analysis should include every unit with the classification of `Military` while if there is greater specificity of "members of the army" would mean excluding any organization with the classification of `Navy` and focusing only on those organizations with a classification of `Army.`

 ## Organization: Date first cited {#organization_date_first_cited}